QuivrHQ/quivr/README.md

 - Docker
 - Docker Compose

-Additionally, you'll need a [Supabase](https://supabase.com/) account for:

-- Creating a new Supabase project
-- Supabase Project API key
-- Supabase Project URL

 ### Installation Steps 💽

-- **Step 0**: If needed, the installation is explained on Youtube [here](https://youtu.be/rC-s4QdfY80)

 - **Step 1**: Clone the repository using **one** of these commands: